wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

   there can be beneficial effects in terms of network bandwidth.
 In this case, this is happening on the wide-area link due to its high latency.
-  This is now a recurring theme in these pedagogic modules: the network is complicated.
-This is why, as stated earlier, less and less do we rely on back-of-the-envelope estimates.
+  This is now a recurring theme in these pedagogic modules: the network is complicated and its performance difficult to estimate precisely.
   </div>
 </div>
 <p></p>